Captives in American Indian Wars

-Captives in American Indian Wars could expected to be treated differently depending on the identity of their captors and the conflict they were involved in.
+Captives in American Indian Wars could expect to be treated differently depending on the identity of their captors and the conflict they were involved in.
 During the American Indian Wars, indigenous peoples and European colonists alike frequently became captives of hostile parties.
 Depending on the specific instances in which they were captured, they could either be held as prisoners of war, abducted as a means of hostage diplomacy, used as countervalue targets, enslaved, or apprehended for purposes of criminal justice.

 History

 Cultural background

 Treatment applied to European captives taken in wars or raids in North America varied according to the culture of each tribe.
 Before European colonization, the indigenous peoples of the Americas had developed customs for dealing with captives.
 Depending on the region, captives could either be killed, tortured, kept alive and assimilated into the tribe, or enslaved.
 When indigenous tribes came into contact with European settlers, they applied longstanding customary traditions for dealing with indigenous captives to the white colonists.
 Conflicts between indigenous tribes and European settlers resulted in captives being taken on both sides; while the westward expansion of the United States and subsequent conflicts with Native Americans also resulted in many white and Indian captives being taken.
 Captivity narratives were often written by European-Americans and European-Canadians who were ransomed or escaped from captivity.